 You’ll spend roughly the first 4 to 10 weeks focused more on the content (what’s parallelism, what’s an inference question, how do I solve simultaneous equations).
 Perhaps 80% of your focus will be on content for the first few weeks, but you’ll gradually begin to add in the how to think aspect—in fact, the How To Analyze series of articles is all about training ourselves how to think.
 As you start finishing your test prep books (the ones that teach you the actual content), though, you need to start shifting the focus more towards how to think about problems that test those content areas.

 By the time you’re done with those content books for the first time, perhaps 60% to 70% of your time will be focused on thinking your way through a problem, for example, how to know that a particular problem is testing divisibility, what the shortcuts are, and so on.
-(You will still be studying content / facts / knowledge—but that will no longer be your primary focus because you’ll have learned a lot of it already!)
+(You will still be studying content/facts/knowledge—but that will no longer be your primary focus because you’ll have learned a lot of it already!)

 If you are taking a course, follow the syllabus.
 If you’re working with a tutor, figure out the plan with your tutor.

-Otherwise, pick a time frame (generally two to three weeks) and decide what weaknesses you want to improve in that timeframe.
+Otherwise, pick a timeframe (generally two to three weeks) and decide what weaknesses you want to improve in that timeframe.
 In general, start with your biggest weaknesses in areas that are frequently tested on the GMAT.
 If you’re not sure which areas are most frequently tested, look on the forums.
 (I’m not listing them here because they can change over time.)

 Get a calendar and block off one to two hours each day (okay, you can have one day off each week 😊).
 Also, you don’t have to do the 2 hours all at once.
 Also, you’ll probably have some days on which you can study only 30 minutes or even 15.
 That’s fine—start off planning for 1-2 hours each day, but it’s okay if a few days slip.
 You may then have other days on which you want to study 3 or 4 hours; that’s fine as well, as long as you don’t study for more than about 2 hours at a stretch.
 (Why?
 Read this.)

 In your journal, write down what your focus will be for each of the first six study days (one week).
 The first 5 sessions might, for example, consist of reading various chapters in various books and doing practice problems associated with those chapters.
 Estimate how much time you think it will take but be flexible; some study will go faster and some will be slow!
-Day 6 is a review day; you might do some sets of random problems, review what you did during the first 5 days, do a few problems from stronger areas or older areas that you haven’t studied recently, et cetera.
+Day 6 is a review day; you might do some sets of random problems, review what you did during the first 5 days, do a few problems from stronger areas or older areas that you haven’t studied recently, etc.

 During a particular study session, if you are reading lessons and then doing skill drill type practice problems (not GMAT format) in that same area, you should spend about 50% to 60% of your time learning and the rest drilling.
 If you are doing and then reviewing sets of GMAT-format practice problems, then you should spend at most 40% of your time doing a set of questions and at least 60% of your time reviewing those questions.
 (The 60% includes whatever you need to do in order to get better—re-read part of a chapter, figure out a more efficient way to do something, post a question on a forum, make up a couple of flashcards, etc.)